 In the Swiss program, 66% to 75% of all primary school graduates enter into apprenticeships between the ages of 15 – 17.
 Switzerland has 250 defined occupations and unique apprenticeships in both the trade and professional fields.
 Between 30% – 40% of all Swiss businesses (nearly 13,000 companies) participate in sponsoring apprentices.
 The apprenticeships are between two to four years in length, based upon which program is selected.
 In general, apprentices work at a company three to four days per week and are in the classroom one to two days per week, depending on the program in which a student is enrolled.
-Currently, there are over 220,000 apprentices (2.75% of population) in the Swiss system within a total population of around 8,000,000 people.
+Currently, there are over 220,000 apprentices (2.75% of the population) in the Swiss system with a total population of around 8,000,000 people.

 Students participating in apprenticeships are not guaranteed employment after completing their program.
 However, the apprentices are treated favorably by the employers in a system where you can “try before you buy.”
 In fact, we learned that the apprentices are not only treated favorably, but participating companies actually take on more apprentices than necessary to ensure they have great options to offer permanent employment upon completion of the apprenticeship program.
 Additionally, the participating companies encourage apprentices to gain outside experience to ensure a well-rounded and capable employees.

-Under the Swiss system there are three different types of apprenticeship programs:
+Under the Swiss system, there are three different types of apprenticeship programs:

-- Full employer sponsored apprenticeships: Employers teach the classes and the students learn while on the job.
+- Full employer-sponsored apprenticeships: Employers teach the classes and the students learn while on the job.
 This approach most closely resembles the RK Apprenticeship Program.

-- Association hosted apprenticeships: The apprenticeship programs are hosted by an association of companies that work together to ensure a pipeline of talent into their industries.
+- Association-hosted apprenticeships: The apprenticeship programs are hosted by an association of companies that work together to ensure a pipeline of talent into their industries.
 For example, the Swiss banking sector built a massive, shared apprenticeship program that is highly sought after and has tremendous success.
 To view a video produced by CYP, click here.
 LIBS is a training networks of more than 80 companies that hosts 85 employees training 950 students.

-- State sponsored apprenticeships: This public education program most closely resembles the typical American high school-level vocational school.
+- State-sponsored apprenticeships: This public education program most closely resembles the typical American high school-level vocational school.
 Most work is completed at school rather than in a business environment and this route is typically viewed as a remedial program.

 The success of the apprenticeship culture in Switzerland comes from some key changes that were made starting 20 years ago.
 The Swiss changed over 300 pieces of legislation over the past 20 years and built a new system of permeable education.
-Apprentices now have the ability, with on and off ramps, to build an education with clear lines to university, if they desire.
+Apprentices now have the ability, with on and off ramps, to build an education with clear lines to university if they desire.
 The Colorado delegation visited many highly successful companies where the CEO’s boasted of starting out as apprentices and working their way up through the organization, often attending university following their apprenticeship.
 If Swiss students want to attend university after their apprenticeships, the apprenticeship programs help them to build credits towards a degree, which is a route that is much respected in the Swiss system.